MicrosoftDocs/OData-docs/Odata-docs/client/bulk-update-operations.md

 	var customerChangeOperationResponse = response.FirstOrDefault() as ChangeOperationResponse;

-	// For a failed operation, the SaveResultWasProcessed value is equal to EntityStates.Unchanged.
+	// For a failed operation, the SaveResultWasProcessed value is equal to
-	// For a successful operation, the SaveResultWasProcessed value is equal to either EntityStates.Modified
+	// EntityStates.Unchanged.
+For a successful operation, the
+	// SaveResultWasProcessed value is equal to either EntityStates.Modified
-	//or EntityStates.Added or EntityStates.Deleted depending on the performed operation. customerChangeOperationResponse.Descriptor.SaveResultWasProcessed == EntityStates.Unchanged
+	// or EntityStates.Added or EntityStates.Deleted depending on the performed operation. customerChangeOperationResponse.Descriptor.SaveResultWasProcessed == EntityStates.Unchanged

 	```